NodoY5/giva-bot/README.md

 ## License

 > Giva Bot is licensced for Public Use Only if Credits are there.
 Removing credit from the main file can cause Copyright Issues.
 See the file [LICENSE](LICENSE) for more information.
-If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.